CodingItWrong/about-riverbed/blog/2023-09-10-announcing-riverbed-1.0/index.md

 Please let me (Josh) know what you think of Riverbed: questions you have, bugs you run across, and features you would like to see!
 You can use any of the following channels:

 - Email: josh at riverbed dot app
-- TestFlight: tap the "Send Beta Feedback" button in the TestFlight app
 - Mastodon: [@riverbed@floss.social](https://floss.social/@Riverbed)
 - GitHub Issues: if you’re experiencing a bug, you can post it on the repos for the [web client](https://github.com/CodingItWrong/riverbed-web/issues) or [Apple platform client](https://github.com/CodingItWrong/riverbed-ios/issues).